tcorbettclark/sql-constructor/README.md

 In particular, the objectives are:

-* To have the SQL look as much like SQL within the source Python code.
+* To have the SQL look as much like SQL within the source Python code whilst still using obvious Python to generate it.
+Obviously this involves trade-offs.
 * To have the generated SQL look like it could have been written directly, so that it can be read and understood as easily as possible.
 * To be able to write optimum SQL *in SQL*, rather than trying to write optimum